This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 1 lb (454 g) dried great Northern beans (or other white beans)
+- 1 lb Great Northern Beans, other dry white beans, pre-soaked

 Instructions

 - Prepare your canning jars, lids, and the pressure canner itself.
-You will need seven 1-pint jars (500 ml).
+You will need seven 1-pint jars.

 - Drain the water from the soaked beans, placing the beans in a large stockpot.
 Cover them with fresh water.

-- Put the beans back into the stockpot, then add the water, broth, garlic, onions, greens, salt and pepper, and vinegar.
+- Put the beans back into the stockpot, then add the broth, garlic, onions, greens, salt and pepper, and vinegar (if using).
 Bring everything to a boil over high heat, then reduce to a gentle boil and boil for five minutes.

 - Use a bubble removal tool to remove the bubbles, then recheck the headspace.
 If you’re short on broth, use boiling water or hot chicken broth to top the jars off.